maxforums/maxforums.org/README.md

 ### Domain

 DNS records are being managed for free through [CloudFlare](https://www.cloudflare.com/plans/free/).
 The domain is temporarily registerd with NameBright.
 There is an [open issue](https://github.com/maxforums/maxforums.org/issues/6) to select a suitable long-term domain registrar.

+## Contributing

+If you would like to get involved, please message a @Moderator of the [Maxforums Discord](https://discord.com/invite/b9Qbqfe) or post in the `#maxforums-org` channel.